 What many people don’t realize is that relapse doesn’t always sneak up on you in the shadows and pounce on the unsuspecting.
-In fact, behavior studies show relapse-behavior can predate the actual act of relapse by as little as 90 days.
+In fact, behavior studies show that the relapse rate goes beyond just the action of relapse.
+In fact, relapse behavior can predate the actual act of relapse by as little as 90 days.

 More often than not, by recognizing these behavioral patterns, you can, in all likelihood, prevent the relapse that is waiting in the wings.

-Warning signs often include much of the same behavior that addicts exhibit while in the thralls of their addiction, and signals can be as far-reaching as reconnecting with those who are very much still involved in the lifestyle we just struggled to get out of.
+Warning signs often include much of the same behavior that addicts exhibit while in the thralls of their addiction.
+The signals can be as far-reaching as reconnecting with those who are very much still involved in the lifestyle we just struggled to get out of.

 You will know you a headed down the road to relapse when you start to experience one or more of these things;

 - selfish/ moody behavior like from when addicted

 - ‘just one won’t hurt’ mentality

 - seeking out old friends (who are still using)

 - defensive when someone mentions changed behavior